zubeax/zubeax.github.io/_posts/2023-11-30-the-journey-starts.markdown

 A 4-node [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) cluster.
 Each cluster node has a 500 GB SSD attached via a SATA/USB 3.0 adapter.
 The SSDs serve both as OS disks as well as storage medium for Kubernetes persistent volumes.
 The price-tag was about 500 EUR.
 A decent price for 16 cores, 32 GB of RAM and 2 TB of disk space.<br/>
 Power is provided by a 5-port USB hub.
 Connectivity is managed by a 5-port switch.
 So i have 2 220V connections and 1 Ethernet patch cable.
 Good enough to get started.<br/>
 Power consumption is between 15 to 20 W. Running the cluster 24x7 amounts to about 70 EUR/year at 0.4 EUR/kWh.
-This is quite a bargain if we compare it to the annual 1400 EUR bill for an Intel Tower with a 400 W power supply.<br/>
+Compared to the annual 1400 EUR bill for an Intel Tower with a 400 W power supply this is quite a bargain.<br/>
 <br/>
 In this series of blogs i will cover my journey of turning this gadget into a useful member of my household.
 <br/><br/>